-June Crime Report
+June Crime Incidents

 June saw just one incident, with a theft from a vehicle, after an also quiet May.